Clay vs Apollo

 Apollo owns its database.

-The company maintains 270M+ contacts and 70M companies, verified through a 7-step process that includes a 2 million-source data contributor network, engagement feedback from its own outreach tools, public data crawling, and third-party partners.
+Apollo (G2: 4.8/5, 7,142 reviews) maintains 270M+ contacts and 30M+ companies, verified through a 7-step process that includes a 2 million-source data contributor network, engagement feedback from its own outreach tools, public data crawling, and third-party partners.
 Apollo claims to verify 72 million emails and refresh 150 million contacts monthly.

 The advantage: a single source of truth, integrated with outreach and deal management.
-The limitation: when Apollo doesn't have a contact, you're stuck.
+The limitation: when Apollo does not have a contact, you are stuck.

 Clay aggregates other people's databases.

-Rather than building its own data, Clay connects to 150+ providers (including Apollo itself) and queries them in sequence through waterfall enrichment.
-If the first provider can't find an email, Clay tries the second, then the third.
+Clay (G2: 4.9/5, 312 reviews) connects to 150+ providers (including Apollo itself) and queries them in sequence through waterfall enrichment.
+If the first provider cannot find an email, Clay tries the second, then the third.
 Anthropic tripled their enrichment rate using this approach.
 OpenAI doubled inbound lead enrichment coverage from 40% to 80%.

-The advantage: higher coverage by combining multiple sources.
-The limitation: data quality depends on the providers you query, and costs are hard to predict because each provider consumes different credit amounts.
+Clay's own FAQ states: "We often double or triple data coverage rates at a 1/5th or less of the cost of Zoominfo."
+The advantage is real: higher coverage by combining multiple sources.
+The limitation is also real: data quality depends on the providers you query, and costs are hard to predict because each provider consumes different credit amounts.

 ZoomInfo built the largest proprietary database and added an intelligence layer on top.

-ZoomInfo also runs waterfall enrichment from approximately 60 vendors through its Operations product, so you aren't limited to ZoomInfo's data alone.
+ZoomInfo also runs waterfall enrichment from approximately 60 vendors through its Operations product, so you are not limited to ZoomInfo's data alone.
 And GTM Studio now includes waterfall enrichment from 25+ alternative sources at no additional cost.

 The practical difference: Clay gives you flexibility to mix and match providers.
 Apollo gives you a single integrated database with outreach tools attached.
 ZoomInfo gives you the largest verified database, supplemented by multi-vendor enrichment, plus an intelligence layer that captures why deals move, not just who to contact.